 How do you drink a nonalcoholic spirit?
 “Many people enjoy them neat or on the rocks but more commonly in simple cocktails like highballs or easy classic cocktails,“ says Marrero.

-Best Whiskey-inspired: Spiritless Kentucky 74
+Spiritless Kentucky 74

 One of the big draws of Spiritless is you can use it to cut the proof in your regular bourbon.
 Split the base of a bourbon cocktail with Kentucky 74 for a lower-alc option.
+Spiritless has the additional appeal of being woman-founded: the company was started by three Kentucky-bred women who wanted a low-ABV alternative to their state's signature spirit.

-Best Rum-inspired: ArKay Rum
+ArKay Alcohol-Free Rum

-Based out of the Hudson Valley, Curious Elixirs crafts health-forward, nonalcoholic cocktails packaged in double-serving bottles.
-Curious No. 1 riffs off the Negroni by using pomegranate and rhodiola extracts, while No. 2 tastes like a Dark & Stormy.
+Based out of the Hudson Valley, Curious Elixirs crafts nonalcoholic cocktails packaged in double-serving bottles.
+Curious No. 1 riffs on the Negroni by using pomegranate and rhodiola extracts, while No. 2 tastes like a Dark & Stormy.
 Curious No. 3, packed with lemon, cucumber, and genepy-leaning herbs, tastes like a Collins.

 The company reproduces the flavors of classic cocktails using only juices, spices, herbs, roots, and barks.
 The resulting drinks are complex, smooth, and well-balanced—nonalcoholic cocktails sans the effort.